bloXroute-Labs/solana-trader-client-ts/README.md

 ## Usage

 This library supports HTTP, websockets, and GRPC interfaces.
+NOTE: GRPC is not available in browser.
+See https://yuku.takahashi.coffee/blog/2019/01/grpc-proxy-for-grpc-web

 First, you need to set `AUTH_HEADER` in your .env file to be able to authenticate properly.